daily word - humble yourself?

 Add new comment

-daily word - level ground
+daily word - wedding guest?

 Dale Cresap's picture